vera-weili/perovskite_ML/README.md

 ## How to cite

-Correspondence and requests for materials should be addressed to Dr.Anderson Janotti or Dr.Bharat Medasani  (janotti@udel.edu, mbkumar@gmail.com, bmedasan@pppl.gov)
+Correspondence and requests for materials should be addressed to Dr. Anderson Janotti or Dr. Bharat Medasani  (janotti@udel.edu, mbkumar@gmail.com, bmedasan@pppl.gov)

 ### Prerequisites